 I’m talking about the next time your child’s school has a bake sale you’d forgotten about (every bake sale); or the next time someone pops round unexpectedly before your ocado order arrives / before you’ve had time to get to the store — let’s be clear, I am talking about looking like you are the ultimate in domestic preparedness!

 Get freezing.
-I had no idea – and who kept this from me – I mean, I knew you could freeze cookie dough, for example, and I did do that every now and then, and I felt pretty smug about it.
+I had no idea – I mean, I knew you could freeze a batch of cookie dough, for example, and I did do that every now and then, and I felt pretty smug about it.
 But that still involved realising 12-24hours in advance of needing the cookies, removing the dough from the freezer to thaw, then shaping and baking.
 Not ticking the lazy criterion in the way I’d like.

 This is a new level of ease.
 You make a big batch of, say, cookie dough or – gasp – scone dough – and you roll it and you shape it and then instead of baking straight away, you bloody flash freeze it.